Granola Bites

 I love the extra crunch they offer (and the fact they make you feel full), but I understand they aren’t for everyone.
 You can easily omit the whole seeds, however, and double the ground version.

-I’m seriously debating adding cocoa nibs in for a more dessert-oriented snack that I don’t have to feel guilty about.
+I’m seriously debating adding cocoa nibs in for a more dessert-oriented snack that’s a great mid-morning (or mid-afternoon) snack.
 See all the other tasty + homemade snack recipes I’ve shared!

 Since first making this recipe in 2016, I’ve experimented with it a number of times.
-One follower noted that cooking the granola bites removed the benefits of eating local honey, so I experimented with not cooked granola bites!
+One follower noted that cooking the granola bites removed the benefits of eating local honey, so I experimented with no bake granola bites!

-Basically after you pat the mixture into the pan, you just leave it covered in the refrigerator and pull off pieces as desired.
+Basically after you pat the mixture into the pan, you just leave it covered in the refrigerator and cut off pieces as desired.

 The flavor is basically the same and I love not having to add an extra bit of time and energy to the baking process.